 Concomitant use contraindicated

-Co-administration of medicinal products that are substrates of CYP3A and have narrow therapeutic indeces and for which elevated plasma concentrations are associated with serious and/or life-threatening events are contraindicated with EVOTAZ.
-These medicinal products include alfuzosin, amiodarone, astemizole, bepridil, cisapride, colchicine, dronedarone, ergot deriviatives (e.g. dihydroergotamine, ergometrine, ergotamine, methylergonovine), lomitapide, lovastatin, orally administered midazolam, pimozide, quetiapine, quinidine, lurasidone, simvastatin, sildenafil (when used to treat pulmonary arterial hypertension), avanafil, systemic lidocaine, ticagrelor, terfenadine and triazolam.
+Co-administration of medicinal products that are substrates of CYP3A and have narrow therapeutic indices and for which elevated plasma concentrations are associated with serious and/or life-threatening events are contraindicated with EVOTAZ.
+These medicinal products include alfuzosin, amiodarone, astemizole, bepridil, cisapride, colchicine, dronedarone, ergot derivatives (e.g. dihydroergotamine, ergometrine, ergotamine, methylergonovine), lomitapide, lovastatin, orally administered midazolam, pimozide, quetiapine, quinidine, lurasidone, simvastatin, sildenafil (when used to treat pulmonary arterial hypertension), avanafil, systemic lidocaine, ticagrelor, terfenadine and triazolam.

 Co-administration of EVOTAZ with grazoprevir-containing products, including elbasvir/grazoprevir fixed dose combination (used to treat chronic hepatitis C infection) is contraindicated because of the increase in grazoprevir and elbasvir plasma concentrations and potential for the increase in risk of ALT elevations associated with the increase in grazoprevir concentrations (see section 4.3 and Table 1).
 Co-administration of EVOTAZ with glecaprevir/pibrentasvir fixed dose combination is contraindicated because of the potential increase in the risk of ALT elevations due to a significant increase in glecaprevir and pibrentasvir plasma concentrations (see section 4.3).